Exceptionally large 'Pink Legacy' diamond sells for $50 million at Christie's

 It is set to be a big week for Christie's as a painting by British artist David Hockney is expected to smash the record for a work by a living artist sold at auction.

-"Portrait of an Artist (Pool with Two Figures)" is set to be sold at the Christie's Post-War and Contemporary Art Evening Sale at New York's Rockefeller Center on November 15 for an estimated price of $80 million.
+"Portrait of an Artist (Pool with Two Figures)" is set to be sold at Christie's Post-War and Contemporary Art Evening Sale at New York's Rockefeller Center on November 15 for an estimated $80 million.

 Related Content